webdeck/homebridge-indigo/README.md

 * "treatAsLockIds": Array of Indigo IDs to treat as locks (instead of lightbulbs) - devices must support on/off to qualify (on = locked)
 * "treatAsDoorIds": Array of Indigo IDs to treat as doors (instead of lightbulbs) - devices must support on/off to qualify (on = open)
 * "treatAsGarageDoorIds": Array of Indigo IDs to treat as garage door openers (instead of lightbulbs) - devices must support on/off to qualify (on = open)
+* "treatAsMotionSensorIds": Array of Indigo IDs to treat as motion sensors - devices must support on/off to qualify (on = triggered)
 * "treatAsWindowIds": Array of Indigo IDs to treat as windows (instead of lightbulbs) - devices must support on/off to qualify (on = open)
 * "treatAsWindowCoveringIds": Array of Indigo IDs to treat as window coverings (instead of lightbulbs) - devices must support on/off to qualify (on = open)
 * "invertOnOffIds": Array of Indigo IDs where on and off are inverted in meaning (e.g. if a lock, on = unlocked and off = locked)